jakobo/botscripten/README.md

 First off, every Twine format I've worked with is amazing and super thougtful.
 If your goal is to create interactive fiction, self-contained tutorials, etc, you should just use Trialogue, Harlowe, or Sugarcube.
 However, if you're using Twine as a conversation editor (and you are more interested in the `tw-passagedata` blocks and the data structure behind Twine) Botscripten may be for you.

 - **Zero `story.*` Calls** To be as portable as possible, No template tags may be used.
 That means your code cannot contain the `<% ... %>` blocks seen in Trialogue/Paloma.
 These tags are incredibly difficult to parse/lex, because they assume a JavaScript environmemt at runtime.
 And since you don't know where your Twine file is going to run, you must decouple the programming from the data.
 - **Tags drive behavior** Because of that first restriction, we need a way to perform actions within Botscripten.
-Thankfully, Twine's Tag system is up to the task.
+Thankfully, Twine's Tag system is up to the task. **We strive to keep the tag count low to minimize the number of reserved tags in the system.**
 - **Dev Experience** Iterating on Twine templates is hard.
 A lot of time was spent to make the dev experience as simple as (1) put [tweego](https://www.motoslave.net/tweego/) in your executable path, and (2) type `yarn dev`.
 - **Multiple Formats** Botscripten provides two syncrhonized formats from the same repository.
 Features in the proofing / html5-min version will also show up simultaneously in the Interactive one.